J.D. Degree Program Tuition and Fees for 2021-22 (per year costs)

-Under the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), Charleston School of Law is a recipient of HEERF II funds that must be distributed to students following federal guidelines.
+Under the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), Charleston School of Law is a recipient of HEERF II and III funds that must be distributed to students following federal guidelines.
 CRRSAA requires that institutions prioritize students with exceptional need.
 The grants can be used to help cover expenses related to the cost of attendance or emergency costs that arise due to COVID-19, such as but not limited to tuition, food, housing, healthcare, mental health services, or childcare.
 Additional eligibility requirements are listed below:

 - Must have been enrolled in the Spring 2021 semester as of January 11, 2021.

 - Must be a degree-seeking student.

 - Must be a U.S. citizen or Eligible Non-Citizen.

 - Must have a valid 2020-2021 FAFSA on file.

 The availability of this award is not continuous.
 Please click here for the CRRSAA HEERF II Initial Grants Report as of June 9, 2021.
 Please click here for the CRRSAA HEERF II Final Grants Report as of June 22, 2021.
 Please click here for the CRRSAA HEERF III Grants Report as of October 9, 2021.